 A Cruise Rendered Memorable by a Passenger’s Tale

 I met ‘Jim’ (not his real name) on a transatlantic cruise I took a few years ago after a long stretch of demanding work abroad.
-I had boarded the ship in Rome, looking forward to a couple of weeks of leisurely sea travel that would bring me back to America.
+I had boarded the ship in Civitavecchia, near Rome, looking forward to a couple of weeks of leisurely sea travel that would bring me back to America.

 Whenever I cruise, I select the open-seating option for the evening dinner, as it affords an opportunity to meet fellow travelers.
-It was on such an occasion that I came to know Jim and his wife.
+It was on such an occasion that I came to know Jim and his wife Brenda.
 Recently retired, he had been for many years a senior executive in a UK branch of a major American corporation.

 One late afternoon, while luxuriating in an unusually comfortable folding chair on the Promenade deck, I was approached by Jim, on his way back from his evening stroll.
 He happened to notice the book I had been reading.
 It dealt with the paranormal, a topic that has interested me for many years*.
-After some friendly bantering about the peculiar nature of my interests, which I soon sensed was primarily meant to probe my attitude towards the arcana discussed in my book, he finally sat by my side and in a grave, hesitant, increasingly tense way disclosed to me the dramatic experience that had troubled him for years.
+After some friendly bantering about the peculiar nature of my interests, which I soon perceived was primarily meant to probe my attitude towards the arcana discussed in my book, he finally sat by my side and in a somber, hesitant, increasingly tense way disclosed to me the dramatic experience that had troubled him for years.

 Relate to this story as you will: as fiction; as an elaborate delusion; as something that did indeed happen as Jim understood it: whose implications would then be profound.
 Of course, I have no way of verifying the events he described; what I can do is vouch for the personal integrity of the honorable man who told the tale.